 This week’s recipe was one I adapted from Lindsay over at The Lean Green Bean for Lentil Veggie Mac & Cheese.
 I didn’t have any macaroni noodles, but had plenty of brown rice to spare.
 Kitchen experimentation initiated.

 Delicious!
-This dish reminded me of shepherd’s pie, kinda more than my actual take on shepherd’s pie did.
-The world may never know.
-Either way I can’t wait to eat this dish up which made quite the large amount of food.
+This dish reminded me of shepherd’s pie.
+I can’t wait to eat this dish up which made quite the large amount of food.
 If I carried that pan around for a good bit I could have probably counted that as my workout too.
 I choose to eat it instead.

 - 1 cup brown rice, uncooked